Opening at Nuremberg (November 21, 1945)

-The World War II Allied nations—the U.S.A., the United Kingdom of Great Britain and Northern Ireland, the government of the Union of Soviet Socialist Republics, and the Provisional Government of the French Republic—had, by their August 8, 1945, London Agreement, created the IMT.
+The World War II Allied nations—the U.S., the United Kingdom, the Union of Soviet Socialist Republics, and the French Republic—had, by their August 8, 1945, London Agreement, created the IMT.

-In October 1945, prosecutors from the Allied nations filed with the IMT an indictment charging twenty-four Nazi prisoners and six Nazi organizations with four international crimes: common plan, agreement, and conspiracy; waging aggressive war; committing war crimes; and committing crimes against humanity.
+In October 1945, Allied nation prosecutors filed with the IMT an indictment charging twenty-four Nazi prisoners and six Nazi organizations with four international crimes: common plan, agreement, and conspiracy; waging aggressive war; committing war crimes; and committing crimes against humanity.

-The four other defendants charged originally were not present.
+Four other defendants who had been charged originally were not present.
 Ernst Kaltenbrunner was absent due to illness.
 Martin Bormann was being tried in absentia.
 Gustav Krupp von Bohlen und Halbach had been declared incompetent to stand trial.
 Robert Ley had committed suicide.

 The IMT permitted no defendant to make a speech on November 21.
 The USSR had agreed to begin the trial only on that condition because its chief prosecutor, General Roman Rudenko, had not yet arrived in Nuremberg.